MaxBenChrist/MaxBenChrist.github.io/_posts/2017-05-25-five-aspects-ml-business-processes.markdown

 #### Condition 2: _Machine learning optimizes lots of small/micro decisions and no strategic decisions_

 An unfitting example for a ML process would be the decision when to start a global sale.
 This stands in contrast to lots of small decisions such as which products to put on sale.
-Also, you could automate which customers to send marketing material, like in 4.
+Also, you could automate which customers to send marketing material to, like in example 4.
 For the application of Machine Learning, we need many „small“ business processes.
 Those should be made frequently.
 So, focus on operational and not strategic decisions.